Signs Your Baby May Be Gifted - Baby Chick

 Share

 Several researchers have studied gifted babies and toddlers and found some predictive characteristics of gifted children.2 It’s important to note that just because a child demonstrates common gifted features doesn’t mean they will be identified as gifted.
-On the other hand, children can be identified as gifted even if they don’t have all characteristics.
+On the other hand, children can be identified as gifted even if they don’t have all the characteristics.

-The following are common signs of gifted babies and toddlers:2,7,8,9,10
+The following are traits that may be seen in some gifted babies and toddlers:2,7,8,9,10

 • A heightened level of alertness